top of page

 ushercl3094@gmail.com

-Chris Usher has over twenty years of experience in law enforcement, government, non-profit, and security management in private security sectors.
+Chris Usher serves as the Director of Audits and Investigations for Westgate Resorts and has over twenty years of experience in law enforcement, government, non-profit, and security management in private security sectors.
 He has worked with the United State Marine Corp, U.S. Department of State, Department of Labor, as well as Fortune 500 companies.
 His experience includes creating, implementing, and directing holistic security programs focused on safety, protection, physical security, counterintelligence, crisis management, disaster recovery, and training.

 Baron Brown, EdD, MPA, MBA